Date of Death Appraisals

 What is a Date of Death Appraisal?

-Date of death appraisals, or estate appraisals, help to determine the Fair Market Value of the real estate as of the time of the owner’s passing.
+Date of death appraisals, also known as estate appraisals or DOD appraisals, help to determine the Fair Market Value of real estate as of the time of the owner’s passing.

 They are usually completed by a state-licensed real estate appraiser when settling an estate.
-This appraiser is referred to as a qualified appraiser by the IRS.
+This appraiser is referred to as a qualified appraiser by the IRS, and they can serve as your appraiser for probate matters.

 Anyone involved in the settlement process may order a date of death appraisal.